zabute/gatsby-plugin-svgr/README.md

 ```

 ### Options

+**Note: If you need to configure SVGO, [we recommended this approach](https://github.com/zabute/gatsby-plugin-svgr/issues/38#issuecomment-494601002) instead of the below.** Documentation update to follow.

 Any options you configure `gatsby-plugin-svgr` with will be passed on to `svgr` with the exception of `include` and `exclude` (see below).
 You can [see a full list of SVGR options here](https://github.com/smooth-code/svgr#options) (you want the API override version).
 SVGR uses [SVGO](https://github.com/svg/svgo) to optimize SVGs; you can configure SVGO using `svgoConfig`; [see SVGO for a full list of configuration options](https://github.com/svg/svgo#what-it-can-do).